-- “How Nothing Happens”—Cyber World: Tales of Humanity’s Tomorrow (Hex Publishers, forthcoming)
+- “How Nothing Happens”—Cyber World: Tales of Humanity’s Tomorrow (Hex Publishers)

 - “The Dust and the Red”—Apex Magazine (reprinted in The Book of Apex: Volume 3; reprinted in Hex Publishers; reprinted in Great Jones Street)

 - “They Would Only Be Roads”—Paper Cities (audio recording, Far Fetched Fables)